-Upper Peninsula Surgery Center staff will be asking each staff member, patient, and vender to answer COVID-19 screening questions and taking temperatures to help support the health of our community and stop the spread of the Coronavirus.
-Additionally, each patient will be required to receive a COVID-19 test before their procedure and provide proof they are negative before their operation.
+Upper Peninsula Surgery Center staff will be asking each staff member, patient, and vender to answer COVID-19 screening questions to help support the health of our community and stop the spread of the Coronavirus.

-Only patients will be allowed into the Upper Peninsula Surgery Center at this time.
+Patients will be allowed one visitor who may wait with them at the Upper Peninsula Surgery Center in the waiting room at this time.
 There will be no visitors allowed in the Center at this time.

 FREQUENTLY ASKED QUESTIONS FOR PATIENTS